Al3za/Instagram/README.md

-# Front-end1-examensArbete
+# Html-Instagram-app

-I den här uppgiften, fick vi denna address "https://mock-data-api.firebaseio.com/webb21/products.json" och utav den fick vi samla data, rendera ut den i html och interagera med det.
+In this task, we got this address "https://mock-data-api.firebaseio.com/webb21/products.json" and from it we got to collect data, render it in html and interact with it.